mortezakowkabi/jcb-persian-documentation/011-Component-Scripts.md

 # COMPONENT SCRIPTS

-Hi now next we be looking at the scripts tab.
-Here is an area where you most probably add a lot of custom scripting.
+Now we will look at the scripts tab.
+Here is an area where you might add a lot of custom scripting.
 This area is focused on giving your area an interface to add custom scripting to your component in a global way.
 You can have custom scripting per admin back end view.
-[00:00:28](https://www.youtube.com/watch?v=xY9TWQrF8AQ&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m28s) You can also do that within the global scope with regards to many certain values.
-The one thing that is nice to have here is, you can add create user helper method to the component.
+[00:00:28](https://www.youtube.com/watch?v=xY9TWQrF8AQ&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m28s) You can also do that within the global scope with regards to certain values and add create user helper method to the component.

 ### Create User Helper Method

-Now the 'user helper method' is simply code.
-If you do not know how to write PHP this method will be of no use to you at all.
-[00:00:54](https://www.youtube.com/watch?v=xY9TWQrF8AQ&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m54s) If you do, then this method will come in very handy.
+The 'user helper method' is simply code.
+If you don't know how to write PHP this method will be of no use to you.
+[00:00:54](https://www.youtube.com/watch?v=xY9TWQrF8AQ&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m54s) If you do, this method will come in very handy.
 Let me illustrate that to you.
-If you click this 'yes', I have a component in which I've already implemented this feature, and it's called the 'cost-benefit projection tool'.
-If you click on companies, you can actually click 'new'.
+I have a component in which I've already implemented this feature.
+It's called the 'cost-benefit projection tool'.
+If you click on companies, you can click 'new'.
 [00:01:19](https://www.youtube.com/watch?v=xY9TWQrF8AQ&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m19s) It has an area for you to create a company.

 ### Example Helper Method(Create User)